gongqingfeng/freedom-e-sdk/README.md

 This repository, maintained by SiFive, Inc, makes it easy to get started developing software for the Freedom E RISC-V platform.

-This branch contains the legacy v1_0 version.
-It's mostly useful now as including software for/shipped with the original HiFive1.
+This ebaz4205 branch came from the legacy v1_0 version.
+It's mostly useful now as including software for/shipped with the Ebaz4205 FPGA Board.

-New development since September 2018 is on the master branch.

 ### Contents ###